RetroNynjah/82S100-PLA-replacement/README.md

 The parts count is low: One ATF1502 PLD (TQFP-44), two 100nF caps (0603) and suitable pin headers.
 I prefer flat pins (Arduino stackable headers) or SIL contact strips like [TE 1544210-2](https://www.digikey.se/short/f8hvfqzt) for a number of reason.
 They give a much lower profile, they stick better to sockets than round machined pins do and they are not as fragile as machined pins.
 The low profile is ideal for the Plus/4 and the 1551 paddle PLA.
-The PLD I've been using is ATF1502ASL-25AU44.
+The PLD I've been using and recommend is ATF1502ASL-25AU44.
 It's possible that other varations may work too but it needs to be a 5V part.
+The 10ns version is causing glithes when used for a C64 PLA.

 <img src="pcb_rev1/images/82S100ReplacementTop.png" alt="Top view" width="250"/>  <img src="pcb_rev1/images/82S100ReplacementBottom.png" alt="Bottom view" width="250"/>